An Order-Sensitive Conflict Measure for Random Permutation Sets: An order-sensitive conflict measure for Random Permutation Sets

 \subsection{The proposed conflict measure method}

-Inspired by the RBO method, we consider the non-overlapping components between permutations and define the notion of conflict for permutations, which characterizes the degree of inconsistency.
-Furthermore, a conflict measure method is proposed for permutation mass functions in RPS.
+In this section, we define conflict between permutations, that is, the degree of inconsistency between permutations, which is the inverse of the consistency degree.
+Furthermore, a conflict measure method between permutation mass functions in RPS is proposed.

 Suppose there are two permutations $A$ and $B$. $A_i$ is the $i$th element of permutation $A$. $A_{l_1:l_2}=\{A_i:l_1\le i\le l_2\}$ is a permutation consist of all elements from the $l_1$-th to $l_2$-th positions in the permutation.
 According to formula (\ref{eq13}), when the depth is $d$, the overlap of $A$ and $B$ is $|I_d|=|A_{1:d}\cap B_{1:d}|$.
 The non-overlap of $A$ and $B$ at depth $d$ is $max(|A_{1:d}|, |B_{1:d}|)-|I_d|$.
 Therefore, the conflict ratio, or degree of inconsistency, between permutations $A$ and $B$ at depth $d$ can be defined as